Unequal Outcomes: Most ICE Detainees Held In Rural Areas Where Deportation Risks Soar

 Last year, the Southern Poverty Law Center sued ICE and its parent agency, the Department of Homeland Security, alleging the agency was deliberately detaining people in rural areas far from legal resources.

-ICE, which currently detains 55,530 undocumented immigrants, declined comment on that lawsuit.
-In an emailed statement, a spokesman said ICE considers proximity to airports, healthcare, and legal resources when selecting facilities.
-He also says detainees have access to phones and video teleconferencing, and can also meet with their attorneys during visiting hours.
+ICE, which currently detains 55,530 undocumented immigrants, declined to comment on that lawsuit.
+In an emailed statement, a spokesman said ICE considers proximity to airports, health care and legal resources when selecting facilities.
+He also says detainees have access to phones and video teleconferencing and can also meet with their attorneys during visiting hours.

-But many immigration attorneys say in reality, there are lots of roadblocks: Not enough phones, poor connections, little or no access to interpreters, and restrictive visiting hours.
+But many immigration attorneys say in reality, there are lots of roadblocks: not enough phones, poor connections, little or no access to interpreters, and restrictive visiting hours.

 For Alonso, who is 50, it has led to an excruciating wait.
 His health is failing; he has severe gout and was recently diagnosed with lung cancer.
-Alonso eventually found attorneys to take his case, pro bono; he's among a very tiny fraction of detainees able to secure such free legal services.
+Alonso eventually found attorneys to take his case, pro bono; he is among a very tiny fraction of detainees able to secure such free legal services.

-So far, he's been denied humanitarian parole twice.
-His wife says it's been extremely hard for the family.
+So far, he has been denied humanitarian parole twice.
+His wife says it has been extremely hard for the family.

-"What more could a wife with a sick husband want, other than to be with him," she says in Spanish.
+"What more could a wife with a sick husband want, other than to be with him?" she says in Spanish.
 "At the very least, I want to offer him my support, and for my children to offer support."

 Money appears to be one big reason such a large share of detainees are ending up in remote regions.

-"That's because of the hospitable environment in rural areas: Cheap labor, cheap land," says Lauren-Brooke Eisen, acting director of the Brennan Center's Justice Program.
-She says many rural areas view prisons as job engines.
+"That's because of the hospitable environment in rural areas: cheap labor, cheap land," says Lauren-Brooke Eisen, acting director of the Brennan Center's Justice Program.
+Eisen says many rural areas view prisons as job engines.
 Hundreds of new rural prisons were built in the 1990s, when inmate populations boomed.
 Since then, the U.S. incarceration rates waned, leaving lots of empty beds.

-Eisen says now ICE is capitalizing on that available space, contracting with those same rural county jails to house detainees, whose numbers are increasing: just last week, ICE arrested 680 workers during raids on food-processing plants in Mississippi.
+Eisen says now ICE is capitalizing on that available space, contracting with those same rural county jails to house detainees, whose numbers are increasing: Just last week, ICE arrested 680 workers during raids on food processing plants in Mississippi.

 "Immigration detention spending has skyrocketed and the rural areas benefited from that," Eisen says.